ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 ## Symfony

 [Symfony](https://symfony.com/) is a PHP framework primarily used to create websites and web applications.
 Built on top of the fantastic set of decoupled [Symfony Components](https://symfony.com/components) PHP libraries.

-This framework is slightly more complicated to set up and work with when compared to its competitor [Laravel](https://laravel.com/), but offers better flexibility and adaptability for PHP applications in the long-run.
+This framework is slightly more complicated to set up and work with when compared to its competitor [Laravel](https://laravel.com/), but offers more flexibility and better adaptability for PHP applications in the long-run.

 This kata uses [version 5](https://symfony.com/5) of the framework.